dalt366/CSCE315-Project1/Readme.txt

 	ENTER 5 to print ratings for a specific customer, ENTER 6 to print a breakdown of cuisine types offered by restaurants, ENTER 7 to look up restaurants by cuisine type.

-	entering -1 and -2 was there for printing a list of tables, or printing a record in a table, respectively both used in debugging.
+	ENTER 8 to print a breakdown of payment types accepted ENTER 9 to print a list of tables
+	ENTER 10 to print a record in a table

 	This menu will continue, until the number 0 is entered to exit.

-	Many of the different paths in the menu will ask for other information to be entered before information will be returned.

-	How we used the database functionality is that we pulled the information is large files to a Database of Table full of Records, and then we used many of the functions provided to pull information out of the Databases, and print them onto the screen.

-	Our main use of the Database function is using the query function to look into different tables for specific attributes, and used them for different uses.

-	The only function we did not fully get into our application Combine information from more than one table, we did use within the printRestaurantRatings function a pull place ID from the table and then used that information to pull from another table.
+	Some reports/queries will ask for an argument before running.
+Type the argument and hit ENTER

+	The database functionality was used to load large tables (from CSV input data) and query them to generate various reports.
+The query function was the most widely used database feature because it allowed us to extract the particular information.
+Our database application never made use of the delete function.
+Once our tables were constructed, there was no need to delete any items from them and therefore the delete function was unnecessary for us.

+	Some parts of our database application make use of more than one table.
+Menu option 3 allows the user to enter the name of a restaurant which must be converted to a 'placeID' through the 'Restaurants' table and then queried against the 'Ratings' table for the appropriate information.
+We also made extensive use of libraries 'AttributeList' class which essentailly represented a column within a table.
+This class allowed for simpler loop constructs.